-According to Greek myth Hephaestus, god of blacksmiths, struck Zeus, Father of the Gods, over the head with his double-headed axe.
+According to Greek mythology Hephaestus, god of blacksmiths, struck Zeus, Father of the Gods, over the head with his double-headed axe.
 Athena, goddess of wisdom, is said to have leapt from the cloven head of Zeus, fully grown and armed.
 The event is depicted in an Athenian bowl from 560–550 BC.
-Double-headed axes in bronze were found during the Bronze Age.

 Before industrialisation, axes were manufactured at numerous small forges.
 The design and structure of the axe were determined by its function, the user’s requirements and the craftsmanship of the axe smith.
 Until the mid-19th century, axes were used for small-scale tasks by craftsmen and self-sufficient farming communities.

-Today, production at Gränsfors Bruk looks very different.
+Production at Gränsfors Bruk looks very different now, compared with 50 years ago.
 Professional craftsmanship is allowed to take the time it needs and piecework has been abandoned.
 The most important factor is quality, not quantity.